The College Catalog

 If a student withdraws from, fails, or audits an Honors course, it does not count toward Honors requirements.

-Students who fall below the grade point average are placed on Honors probation and have one semester to bring their GPA to the minimum threshold before being removed from the program.
-If a student has extenuating circumstances, the student has the right to appeal a probation or extend their probation period; any appeals should be directed to the director of the Honors Program.
+Students who fall below the grade point average are placed on Honors Probation and have one semester to bring their GPA to the minimum threshold before being removed from the program.
+If a student has extenuating circumstances, the student has the right to appeal a Probation or extend their Probation period; any appeals should be directed to the Director of the Honors Program.

-Students may withdraw from the program at any point by contacting the director of the Honors Program.
+Students may withdraw from the program at any point by contacting the Director of the Honors Program.

 COMMON LAW